mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 Job hunting.
 Living with other people especially managing cooking and cleaning at home.

 - Needs and goals:
 Ways to socialise with other artists to make connections, places in manchester with both music and food.
 Stories form previous graduate students to help on the decision to do a postgraduate or find a job.
+Restaurant reccomendations with an older demographic, not full of uni students.

 ## Profile 5